 Joxel Garcia, 14th Assistant Secretary for Health, and US Representative, World Health Organization during SARS Epidemic

 Efoso Ojomo, Global Prosperity Lead Researcher, Christensen Institute, Harvard Business School

-The Summit will also include release of major new reports and announcements for the launch of new initiatives.
-Through a new partnership with Oak Ridge Associated Universities, the Summit program will be used as the foundation for the creation of a new research agenda to solve problems in the food/health/prosperity nexus through the work of the National Lab and their network of 127 affiliated research universities.
+The Summit also included release of major new reports and announcements for the launch of new initiatives.
+Through a new partnership with Oak Ridge Associated Universities, the Summit program serves as the foundation for the creation of a new research agenda to solve problems in the food/health/prosperity nexus through the work of the National Lab and their network of 127 affiliated research universities.

 The overall objective was to conduct an end-of-year synthesis of findings and recommendations for action that can strengthen the local and global food, health, and economic systems as we continue to adapt and move beyond the impact of the pandemic.